camunda/camunda-docs/docs/guides/getting-started-orchestrate-apis.md

 ## Wrap up

 Congratulations!
-You successfully built your first microservice orchestration solution with Camunda 8.
+You successfully built your first API orchestration solution with Camunda 8.

 Camunda 8 empowers users to automate processes faster.
 Connectors are reusable components that allow you to access APIs without writing code.